JACoW-org/docs-ECRIS/docs/InvitedOrals/SSsetup.md

 #### Require tracks

-IPAC proposals for invited oral presentations are normally submitted with only the Track Group (Main Classification) option to simplify the job for the proposers.
+ECRIS proposals for invited oral presentations are normally submitted with only the Track Group (Main Classification) option to simplify the job for the proposers.
 Since only Tracks, and not Track Groups, may be selected in Indico (even if they are associated with a Track Group), it is necessary to imagine a workaround for the submission of proposals for invited oral presentations.

 It is thus proposed to enter the Track Groups (Main Classifications) in the Tracks (Sub-classifications) table, such that proposers see only the Track Groups (Main Classifications).
 As mentioned above, the Track Groups entered in the Tracks fields will need to be re-worked following the exercise of selecting the invited oral presentations, prior to opening for general abstract submission.